|Missing In Action (MIA)||Prisoners Of War (POW)||Unexploded Ordnance (UXO)|

 Crashed March 22, 1944

 Built by Lockheed Aircraft Corporation (LAC) in Burbank.
 Constructors Number 2820.
-At the factory, this P-38 was completed with a natural aluminum finish.
+At the factory, this P-38 was completed with an unpainted aluminum finish.
 Delivered to the U. S. Army Air Force (USAAF) as P-38J-15-LO Lightning serial number 42-103993.
-Assigned project number 96397-H Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.
+Assigned project number 96397-H. Disassembled and shipped overseas to the South West Pacific Area (SWPA) and reassembled.

-Assigned to the 5th Air Force, 49th Fighter Group, 9th Fighter Squadron.
-Assigned to pilot Captain Richard Ira Bongthat he nicknamed "Marge" after his wife.
-On the left side of the nose was her with the nickname.
-Below forward cockpit canopy was rectangular box had "Cap.
+Assigned to the 5th Air Force (5th AF), 49th Fighter Group (49th FG), 9th Fighter Squadron (9th FS).
+Assigned to pilot Captain Richard I. Bong who nicknamed it "Marge" after his wife.
+On the left side of the nose painted on left nose gun cover was nickname "Marge" with a white outline and nose art of his wife's portrait painted realistically from a photograph.
+Below forward cockpit canopy was rectangle with "Cap.
 R. I. Bong.
 Pilot T/Sgt C. Fincner S/Sgt H. Lander plus Bong's scoreboard with Japanese rising sun flags in five rows representing his 25 aerial victory claims (as of April 3, 1944).
+Below was the serial number stencil block and project number.